Illustration reading “Hello in Turkish” beside a hand marked with a crescent and star

 “Good day” İyi günler

-“Good afternoon” İyi akşamlar
+“Good evening” İyi akşamlar

-“Welcome” (informal) Hoş geldin
+“Welcome” (informal singular) Hoş geldin

-“Welcome” (formal) Hoş geldiniz
+“Welcome” (formal singular or plural) Hoş geldiniz

-Merhaba: The Most Common Turkish Greeting
+Merhaba: The All-Purpose Turkish Greeting

 Merhaba or Selam: Which One Should You Use?